Call for Abstracts

 - Upload your abstract

 You will be requested to complete an online form and upload your abstract as a MS Word .doc or .docx file.

 Terms and Conditions

-Submissions are accepted on the basis that all presenting authors must register and pay the appropriate conference fee by Friday 7 April 2017.
+Submissions are accepted on the basis that all presenting authors must register and pay the appropriate conference fee.
 Co-presenters are allowed, but must register for the day of their presentation (as a minimum) if they wish to present.
 Where there are multiple presenters it is important the presentation time is strictly adhered to so enough time is available for questions.
 Speakers need to meet their own travel and accommodation costs.

 Full paper publication

 We encourage all presenters to submit their full papers for consideration for publication in to the ANZAHPE journal – Focus on Health Professional Education: A Multidisciplinary Journal (FoHPE).
 FoHPE is a peer reviewed publication.